kstephens/ss/README.md

     (lambda formals . body)  =>  #<l formals (begin . body)>

-The lambda vector form is aware of its lexical enviroment, parameter positions and rest-args.
+The lambda form is aware of its lexical enviroment, parameter positions and rest-args.
 The body is transformed to a basic block which is rewritten to aid proper tail-recursion.

 #### Variable References